tripl-ai/arc/docs-src/content/partials/fields/partitionBy.md

-Columns to partition by the data prior to write.
+Columns to partition the data by.